anonymoushoneybadger75/LWinNN/README.md

 `git clone https://github.com/anonymoushoneybadger75/LWinNN.git`

 ### Downloading the datasets
 The datasets we use in our paper are the [MVTec-AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) and the [VisA dataset](https://github.com/amazon-science/spot-diff).
 Follow the instructions on the linked pages to download and extract the datasets and place them in a new folder in current root called `Data`.
 The VisA page links to a GitHub page that also provides scripts to restructure the folders, but we just use the default format upon downloading.
+Our code will likely not work properly with other folder structures than the default.
 The default folder names for these datasets are 'mvtec-anomaly-detection' and 'VisA_20220922'.
 If these foldernames differ, change this in the src/Dataloaders/AD_Dataset.py file.
-These datasets have different folder structures, our code is designed to deal with the **default** folder structures for both datasets.

 ### Creating an environment
 We provide a requirements.txt file to create a conda environment.
 As many problems can still occur, our advise for creating an environment manually is to create an environment with python==3.10.15, [install the most recent (stable) version of pytorch with the right GPU setup](https://pytorch.org/get-started/locally/), and install the full version of [anomalib](https://github.com/openvinotoolkit/anomalib).
-For our hardware setup this looked like:
+For our hardware setup these commands were sufficient:
 ```shell
 conda create -n lwinnn python=3.10.15
 # find the torch version compatible with your OS on https://pytorch.org/get-started/locally/